17 Tips to Improve your Facebook Live Broadcasts

 But now you can broadcast high-quality live streams to your audience with YouTube and Facebook Live.

-And you can do that from your smartphone or computer... from your home or office, and potentially reach millions of people around the world - instantly!
+And you can do that from your smartphone or computer... from your home or office, and potentially instantly reach millions of people worldwide!

-It's an amazing way to reach your existing audience and grow your following.
-You can deliver behind the scenes or exclusive content, live events, how-to videos and much more.
+It's a fantastic way to reach your existing audience and grow your following.
+You can deliver behind-the-scenes or exclusive content, live events, how-to videos and much more.

 But how can you get started and take things to the next level?

-In this article, I've come up with 17 tips and tricks to turn you into a Facebook Live pro!
+In this article, I've developed 17 tips and tricks to turn you into a Facebook Live pro!

 Listen & Subscribe to the Confident Live Marketing Podcast!